Professor James Logan

-James gained a first class BSc honours degree in Zoology from the University of Aberdeen in 2001 and an award-winning PhD in 2005.
-He then led a research group at Rothamsted Research as a Senior Postdoctoral Research Scientist, leading a group of researchers within the Chemical Ecology Programme and joined the Department of Disease Control at LSHTM in 2010 where he now a Senior Lecturer and runs his own research group as well as the LSHTM Arthropod Control Product Test Centre (arctec).
+James began his career with a first class BSc honours degree in Zoology from the University of Aberdeen in 2001 and an award-winning PhD in 2005.
+He then led a research group at Rothamsted Research, as Senior Postdoctoral Research Scientist, within the Chemical Ecology Programme, before joining the School.

 James is Lead Educator for the free online course on Zika and another on Vector Control (MOOC).
 He is also Module Organiser of the Integrated Vector Management Module and the residential field trip for entomology and parasitology for the MSc course, Biology and Control of Disease Vectors.
-He also teaches on several other MSc courses including Medical Parasitology, Control of Infectious Diseases, Tropical Medicine and International Health, Diploma in Tropical Medicine & Hygiene and the Short Course on Travel Medicine.
+He teaches on several other MSc courses including Medical Parasitology, Control of Infectious Diseases, Tropical Medicine and International Health, Diploma in Tropical Medicine & Hygiene and the Short Course on Travel Medicine.
 James also supervises several PhD projects and MSc summer projects.